joshkergan/novel-website/docs/EULA.md

 ## Governing Law

 The laws of Ontario, Canada, excluding its conflicts of law rules, shall govern this Agreement and your use of the Application.
 Your use of the Application may also be subject to other local, state, national, or international laws.

+## User Information

+Novel Insights does not permanently store any data related to the text content being sent to the server.
+Usage statistics may be collected purely to determine total user count.

 ## Contact Information